microsoft/PartnerResources/_docs/Skilling/Microsoft Security Academy/content/Endpoint Security IoT ServiceNow.md

 ---
 layout: page
-title: Better Together with Microsoft Defender for IoT and ServiceNow’s Operational Technology (OT) Management
+title: Better Together with Microsoft Defender for IoT & ServiceNow’s Operational Technology (OT) Management
 sorttitle: 6
 description: Learn about integration of Microsoft Defender for IoT with ServiceNow’s Operational Technology (OT) Manager.
 With this integration, organizations can enrich their existing ServiceNow CMDB with detailed information about specialized OT assets such as programmable logic controllers (PLCs) and human-machine interfaces (HMIs).
-Assets auto discovered agentlessly by Defender for IoT are shared seamlessly with the CMDB, along with their properties such as Purdue Level, device manufacturer, type, firmware level, IP/MAC, etc.
+Assets auto-discovered agentlessly by Defender for IoT are shared seamlessly with the CMDB, along with their properties such as Purdue Level, device manufacturer, type, firmware level, IP/MAC, etc.
-updated: 2023-02-16
+updated: 2023-02-20
 permalink: /skilling/microsoft-security-academy/endpoint-academy-iot-servicenow
 youtubeid: F9s7h1MfWUs
 tags: